archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:session_expire_after_seconds]`

-Sessions marked as expirable will timeout after this number of seconds of inactivity
+Sessions marked as expirable will time out after this number of seconds of inactivity

 `AppConfig[:session_expire_after_seconds] = 3600`